 Term Definition Office of Administrative Hearings (OAH) The office that conducts eligibility hearings on behalf of the AHCCCS Administration.
-Office of Appeals (OOA) The office that conducts eligibility hearings on behalf of the Department of Economic Security Family Assistance Administration (DES/FAA).
+The office that conducts eligibility hearings on behalf of the Department of Economic Security Family Assistance Administration (DES/FAA).

-1 ' A request that the appeal be rescheduled until a later date.
+· · A request that the appeal be rescheduled until a later date.